dougbtv/dougbtv.github.io/_posts/2018-10-04-kubernetes-operator-tutorial.markdown

 $ sudo /usr/local/bin/minikube start --vm-driver=none
 ```

+It'll take a few minutes while it downloads a few container images from which it runs Kubernetes.

 If something went wrong and you need to restart minikube from scratch you can do so with:

 ```